 YouTube’s first step has been to start contacting third-party sites and send them shut-down notices.

 This is when TubeNinja got hit with a threat stating that a refusal to stop ”may result in legal consequences.”

 Effectively, YouTube states that TubeNinja violates the company’s ToS — or terms of service.
 That includes both the site and the API, which is prohibited.
 But, despite fierce threats, the legal threat doesn’t seem to be having much effect on the owner of TubeNinja, who says that they ”find it hard to believe that there is any legal case at all,” considering other services like ”Savefrom, Keepvid, clipconverter etc have been around since 2008”.

 This isn’t the first time YouTube has threatened legal action against download services, and that’s the problem here.
 In 2012, YouTube started a battle with Youtube-mp3.org, but that site is still operating to this day.

 So, does YouTube actually have a case?
 Or, more importantly, do they care enough to pursue it?

 So, if YouTube knows that there is no case, is this just a way to show content owners and copyright holders that they are fighting for their rights?
-The news most certainly comes at a convenient time — a time that Google-owned YouTube has been under fire from all angles regarding its flawed Content ID system that simply doesn’t work effectively with a notoriously ineffective dispute process.
+The news most certainly comes at a convenient time.
+Google-owned YouTube has been under fire from all angles regarding its flawed Content ID system.